 CAT4 Skills Development

-A skill, like riding a bike is only difficult until you know how to do it.
+A cognitive skill or a physical skill like riding a bike is only difficult until you know how to do it.
 Children are experts at learning and the way they do this is one step at a time.
 They start with the foundations and then keep going until they finish building a house.

 On the way of course they fall down, but there are key stages which once they have completed they won’t need to go back to except to refine.
 The persistence and determination of children is something which is truly amazing – as adults we are quick to give up but a child doesn’t until they take their first steps.